-PlayOn attempts to bridge that gap.
+Playon attempts to bridge that gap.

-Almost half of Premier League footballers face the threat of bankruptcy within five years of retirement.
+Alen Gernon, Author of Retired: What happens to footballers when the games up discovered that almost half of Premier League footballers face the threat of bankruptcy within five years of retirement.
 A third will be divorced within a year of hanging up their boots, rising to 75 per cent within three years.

 With little or no support from the game to which they gave their lives, many end up addicted, depressed, living with debilitating illnesses, behind bars or even worse.

 While elite few may be financially secure, or others may land plum managerial jobs or punditry roles, it transpires that for the majority retirement is something that they’re not prepared for and lives can spiral into a rapid and depressing decline.

 Problems encountered during retirement from professional football are not standalone issues.
 This loss of identity may lead to divorce, which in turn leads to financial problems.
 Financial problems can lead to mental health issues.
 They are all interlinked.